YifeiLiu-YL/neuronal-segmentation/cellpose3.md

 After training finishes:
 - The trained model will be saved automatically
 - The model will appear under user-trained models in the GUI

+In practice, 4–5 images for training are often sufficient to see improvement in machine learning.

 ### Notes